Eastern Orthodoxy in Hawaii: Rebirth

 On November 27, 1910 (O.S.], the Feast Day of the Znamenny-Kursk Root Icon of the Sign of the Mother of God), reader services were organized and served by Vasily Pasderin.

 In 1915, after the Russian Orthodox community in Hawaii (and the Episcopal Bishop Henry B. Restarick) sent an official request to the Holy Governing Synod in St. Petersburg, a priest was dispatched (with the blessing of Archbishop Evdokim (Meschersky) of the Aleutians|Evdokim (Meschersky) of the Aleutians) to pastor the large population of Orthodox Russian faithful.
-He established permanent liturgical services in Hawaiʻi and on Christmas December 25 (O.S.) / January 7 (N.S.), 1916, Protopresbyter Jacob Korchinsky celebrated the Divine Liturgy at Saint Andrew's Episcopal Cathedral in Honolulu.
+The new priest, Protopresbyter Jacob Korchinsky, established permanent liturgical services in Hawaiʻi, and on Christmas December 25 (O.S.) / January 7 (N.S.), 1916, he celebrated the Divine Liturgy at Saint Andrew's Episcopal Cathedral in Honolulu.
 Thus Orthodoxy was re-established in Hawaii.